valango/vue-proper/README.md

    1. all properties with normal string keys are assigned to result object.
-   1. if property key is `RegExpr` definition and the _retrieval key_ matches, it's contents will be recursively processed from step #1 on and the result be assigned to upper-level result object, overriding conflicting property values.
+   1. if property key is `RegExpr` definition and the _retrieval key_ matches, it's contents will be recursively processed from step #1 on and the result be assigned to parent-level result object, overriding conflicting property values.

 ## API
 ### Component instance methods